 - High-Level Programming Languages

-A low-level programming language directly deals with the computer hardware, and it’s present in the form of Machine or binary language.
+A low-level programming language directly deals with the computer hardware and is present in the form of a Machine or binary language.
 We can say a low-level programming language is a native language for machines and computers.
 This type of language does not require a compiler or interpreter.
 So, programs written in low-level programming languages execute fast.

-High-Level languages are the most legible programming language, mostly all the high-level programming languages come with English syntax, which makes it easy for a developer or programmer to code.
+High-Level languages are the most legible programming language, and mostly, all high-level programming languages come with English syntax, making it easy for a developer or programmer to code.
 Such languages require a compiler or interpreter to convert a program into a machine or executable code.

 |True BASIC||Visual BASIC||GW BASIC|

 Currently, we have a plethora of programming languages, where some languages are general-purpose, and some are specialized.
 New programming languages pop up every now and then.
 While some succeed in attracting attention, others fall into oblivion.
 In no way the following list is a complete list of all the popular programming languages, but it will give you some good ideas: